Grigory Klyachkin: In Soviet medicine

 In 1923, the institute was included among the scientific institutions of the People's Commissariat of Health of the RSFSR as the State Institute for Advanced Medical Training named after V. I. Lenin (GIDUV).
 In 1925, Klyachkin was elected professor of the GIDUV physiatry department, with a recommendation from Moscow — from Darkshevich.
 In 1929, the GIDUV council organized a celebration of Klyachkin's 35 years of medical, teaching, and scientific activity, despite his refusal of official festivities.The institute's clinic was in high demand, and Klyachkin saw a constant stream of patients, as in pre-revolutionary times.
-Nevertheless, he faced denunciations, defending himself by stating he had always only treated people and even helped Bolsheviks.Speaking abput achievements in physiotherapy in the Tatar Republic over 15 years, we must not forget that these are essentially its first 15 years.
+Nevertheless, he faced denunciations, defending himself by stating he had always only treated people and even helped Bolsheviks.Speaking about achievements in physiotherapy in the Tatar Republic over 15 years, we must not forget that these are essentially its first 15 years.
 This period coincides with the establishment of the State Institute for Advanced Medical Training, at which a physiotherapy clinic was organized, the second of its kind in the Union, serving as the foundation for the development of physiotherapy in the Tatar Republic.
 Before this, mass physiotherapy care was unthinkable: it was entirely absent in the periphery, and in Kazan, there was only one private hydro-electrotherapy clinic serving the most financially secure segments of the population.From 1931 to 1932, alongside his professorial work, Klyachkin, as an associate professor, headed the physiatry course at the Kazan Medical Institute, served as a consultant to the People's Commissariat of Health of Tatarstan, was a member of the Society of Neuropathologists and Psychiatrists at Kazan University, and chaired the physiotherapy section of the Scientific-Medical Association.
 In 1935, he was reapproved for the same Doctor of Medical Sciences degree by the Committee for Higher Education under the Council of People's Commissars of the USSR.
 He remained in his post until 1937; then retired; the department was then headed by L. N. Klyachkin.
 In 1941, he celebrated 50 years of medical and public activity, rightfully considered one of the founders of Kazan's GIDUV, who laid the foundation for organizing all physiotherapy and medical rehabilitation services in Tatarstan.

 Grigory Abramovich Klyachkin died on July 21, 1946, in Kazan after a prolonged serious illness.